Quotients of buildings by groups acting freely on chambers

 \subsection{Generalized Chamber Systems and Weyl Data}

-A \textbf{generalized chamber system} $\cW=(\cW_0,\cW_1,\cW_s)$ of type $M$ is a graph $\cW=(\cW_0,\cW_1)$ of type $M$, with additional data, \begin{enumerate} [label=(\arabic*),start=1] \item for each $s\in S$, a groupoid whose vertices and non-trivial edges are those of $\cW_s$, called the \textbf{panel groupoid} of type $s$. \end{enumerate} If in addition $\cW$ has data, \begin{enumerate} [resume*] \item for each pair $(s,t)\in S\times S$ such that $s\neq t$ and $m_{st}< \infty$, a set $\cW(s,t)$ of $(s,t)$-cycles called \textbf{defining $(s,t)$-suites}, or \textbf{defining suites} \end{enumerate} then $\cW=(\cW_0,\cW_1,\cW_s,\cW(s,t))$ is called \textbf{Weyl data}.
-An \textbf{$s$-panel} is a connected component of the panel groupoid of type $s$.
-More generally, a \textbf{panel} is an $s$-panel for some $s\in S$.
-The defining suites can be viewed as analogs of defining relators.
-They'll tell us what strict homotopies of galleries are permitted.
+In the following, see \autoref{groupoids} for our definition of a groupoid.
+Let a \emph{generalized chamber system} $\cW=(\cW_0,\cW_1,\cW_s)$ of type $M$ be a graph $\cW=(\cW_0,\cW_1)$ of type $M$, with additional data \begin{enumerate} [label=(\arabic*),start=1] \item for each $s\in S$, a (small) groupoid whose vertices and non-trivial edges are those of $\cW_s$, called the \emph{panel groupoid} of type $s$. \end{enumerate} If in addition $\cW$ has data \begin{enumerate} [resume*] \item for each pair $(s,t)\in S\times S$ such that $s\neq t$ and $m_{st}< \infty$, a set $\cW(s,t)$ of $(s,t)$-cycles in $\cW$ called \emph{defining $(s,t)$-suites}, or \emph{defining suites}\footnote{ the defining suites may be viewed as groupoid-theoretic analogs of defining relators for groups; they will tell us what strict homotopies of galleries are permitted} \end{enumerate} then $\cW=(\cW_0,\cW_1,\cW_s,\cW(s,t))$ is called \emph{Weyl data}.
+Weyl data is called \emph{simple} if every \hbox{$(s,t)$-cycle} of the underlying graph of $\cW$ is a defining suite.
+An \emph{$s$-panel} is a connected component of the panel groupoid of type $s$, and we let \emph{panel} refer to an $s$-panel for some $s\in S$.
 From now on, we let $\cW_s$ denote the panel groupoid of type $s$, i.e. $\cW_s$ has an extra set of trivial edges which are not part of the graph $\cW$.

 A generalized chamber system of type $M$ is equivalent to a set of chambers $\cW_0$ which is equipped with an indexed family of groupoids $(\cW_s)_{s\in S}$, where the set of chambers of each groupoid $\cW_s$ is $\cW_0$.
-If all the indexed groupoids $\cW_s$ are setoids, then we recover Tits' notion of a chamber system (see \cite{tits81local}).
-The \textbf{rank} of a generalized chamber system is the cardinality of $S$.
-A generalized chamber system is called \textbf{locally finite} if each of its panels is a finite groupoid.
-Weyl data $\cW$ is called \textbf{simple} if every $(s,t)$-cycle of the underlying graph of $\cW$ is a defining suite.
+If all the indexed groupoids $\cW_s$ are setoids (equivalent to equivalence relations), then we recover Tits's notion of a chamber system \cite{tits81local}.